Shorkot Cantonment Junction railway station: History

+Terminated services

 Waris Shah Fast Passenger (207-Up / 208-Dn)

-Waris Shah Passenger was one of oldest trains that ran on Shorkot-Sheikhupura Branch Line until Lahore Junction.
-The service was introduced in 1990 and was named after the famous poet Waris Shah.
-Warris Shah was a passenger train with many stops, unlike the Ravi Express.
+The Waris Shah Passenger was one of the oldest trains to run on the Shorkot–Sheikhupura Branch Line to Lahore Junction.
+The service was introduced in 1990 and was named after the poet Waris Shah.
+The Waris Shah was a passenger train with many stops, unlike the Ravi Express.
 The service ran until 2019 and was terminated by Pakistan Railways due to the COVID-19 pandemic.
-As of 2025, service has not resumed.
-It was also one of the last remaining services that operated on this route.
+As of 2025, the service has not resumed.
+It was also one of the last remaining services to operate on this route.

-Sultan Bahu Passenger (323-Up/ 324-Dn)
+Sultan Bahu Passenger (323-Up / 324-Dn)

-Sultan Bahu was a morning service that used to connect passengers from the Shorkot-Sheikhupura Branch Line to Lahore Junction.
-Sultan Bahu Passenger was named after the famous poet Sultan Bahu.
-Sultan Bahu Passenger was terminated in 2008 due to lack of locomotives.
+The Sultan Bahu Passenger was a morning service that connected passengers from the Shorkot–Sheikhupura Branch Line to Lahore Junction.
+The train was named after the poet Sultan Bahu.
+The Sultan Bahu Passenger was terminated in 2008 due to a lack of locomotives.

 Badar Express (111-Up / 112-Dn)

-Badar Express was started by Pakistan Railways in 1988.
+The Badar Express was started by Pakistan Railways in 1988.
 It was a premium service between Lahore and Shorkot.
-Unlike Warris Shah Fast and Ravi Express, Badar Express used the Wazirabad-Khanewal Branch Line and the Sangla Hill-Shahdra Branch Line.
-Badar Express used to serve Faislabad and take passengers to Lahore.
-Badar Express also used to take a second trip only to Faisalabad with the service name being "Ghouri Express".
-The train was successful and ran until 2014.
-Currently, Badar Express still runs between Faisalabad and Lahore, but does not use Shorkot Cantonment as its point of origin.
+Unlike the Waris Shah Fast Passenger and the Ravi Express, the Badar Express used the Khanewal–Wazirabad Branch Line and the Shahdara Bagh–Sangla Hill Branch Line.
+The Badar Express served Faisalabad and carried passengers to Lahore.
+It also operated a second trip to Faisalabad under the service name "Ghouri Express".
+The train ran until 2014.
+The Badar Express still runs between Faisalabad and Lahore, but no longer uses Shorkot Cantonment as its point of origin.

-Shorkot Passenger (239-UP/240-DN)
+Shorkot Passenger (239-Up / 240-Dn)

-Shorkot Passenger was the only train that ran between Shorkot and Sargodha.
-This service was terminated in 2008 due to lack of locomotives and coaches, which were burned in the aftermath of the assassination of Benair Bhutto.
+The Shorkot Passenger was the only train that ran between Shorkot and Sargodha.
+This service was terminated in 2008 due to a lack of locomotives and coaches, which were burned in the aftermath of the assassination of Benazir Bhutto.

 Platforms

-Shorkot has five available platforms for the operation of different services.
-Platforms 1 and 2 are mostly used for Up and Down trains, while 3 and 4 are used for originating and terminating services.
-Platforms 3 and 4 has the facility of watering trains.
-Platform 5 is no longer in use due to many services being terminated in this section.
+Shorkot has five platforms for different services.
+Platforms 1 and 2 are mostly used for up and down trains, while platforms 3 and 4 are used for originating and terminating services.
+Platforms 3 and 4 have facilities for watering trains.
+Platform 5 is no longer in use because many services on this section of the line have been terminated.

 Loco shed

-Being a freight hub and a terminal for many services in the past, Shorkot Cantonment has the facility of loco shed and a turn table.
-At present, only two lines of loco shed are in working condition, and only locomotives from the Ravi Express rest here before continuing their journey towards Lahore.
+As a former freight hub and terminal for many services, Shorkot Cantonment has a loco shed and a turntable.
+At present, only two lines of the loco shed are in working condition, and only locomotives from the Ravi Express are stabled there before continuing their journey towards Lahore.